 Our vision at George Washington Carver STEM Academy is one where our students are educated through a collaborative effort inclusive of: parents, faculty, students, and community partners.
 Through the innovation of our STEM curricular program model, we will forge a new and powerful model of education, ensuring a bright future for each of our students.
-We envision an environment where our students are motivated, recognized, and celebrated for their willingness to learn and grow through the use of quality instruction and cutting-edge technology.
-We see our students embracing challenges as opportunities for achievement, guiding them toward becoming self-directed, life-long learners which permeates the expectations of our Carver STEM Academy Family.
+We envision an environment where our students are motivated, recognized, and celebrated for their willingness to learn and grow through the use of quality instruction and leading-edge technology.
+We see our students embracing challenges as opportunities for achievement guiding them toward becoming self-directed, life-long learners which permeates the expectations of our Carver STEM Academy Family.

 The stakeholders at George Washington Carver STEM Academy believe that students should learn to work together collaboratively with the support of the school, community, and their parents.
-Therefore, our mission is to provide our students with quality educational opportunities within a safe, nurturing, and interactive environment.
+Therefore our mission is to provide our students with quality educational opportunities within a safe, nurturing, and interactive environment.
 We further believe that all students should have the right to gain access to the technologies that are representative of a premier education.
-Therefore, we endeavor to develop our students into life-long learners through the cultivation of a strong sense of academic excellence rooted in science, technology, engineering, the arts, and mathematics.
-We believe that individuals and society benefits when schools and classrooms are genuine communities of respect and learning.
+Therefore, we endeavor to develop our students into life-long learners through the cultivation of a strong sense of academic excellence rooted in science, technology, engineering, (the arts), and mathematics.
+We believe that individuals and society benefits with when schools and classrooms are genuine communities of respect and learning.
 We thrive to create a school-wide culture that supports our students’ growth and development into productive, contributing, college/career-oriented members of society ready to act as change agents in a diverse and changing world.

 We believe we are productive citizens and positive, contributing members of society.